 I love the recent trend of women fighting back, of females taking back their right to feel good about themselves and not let the scale – or society – dictate their worth.
 Moms who go to the beach in their swimsuit and spend the day laughing with their kids, not obsessing about the dimples on their thighs.
 I admire them, but I can’t seem to be one of them.
 Instead, it becomes one more thing I feel bad about – one more layer added to my guilt cake (and yes, I see the irony of using a cake metaphor in a discussion about weight).
 I go to the pool with my daughters and feel double the insecurity: I envy the skinny moms confidently displaying their taut tummies and I envy the smiling chubby moms refusing to hide their less taut ones.
 I feel like a failure on both sides.

 Why?
 Despite the picture above, the scale didn’t take control of my self-confidence until years later.
-I can remember it clearly, it was fifth grade…f*cking fifth grade.
+I can remember it clearly, it was sixth grade…f*cking sixth grade.
 Gym class.
 We all had to line up in front of a scale to – you guessed it – get weighed…in front of everyone.
 I remember the number on that scale when it was my turn.
 I remember the name and face of the boy who commented on it later, snickering.
 His snickering stabbed me, his mocking smile made my insides curdle.
 Looking back, I realize if I hadn’t let his comments affect me so deeply, if I had ignored him, then what happened next may have never happened at all.
 I wasn’t the heaviest kid in my class, and I definitely was not obese.
 But tweens are vampires who feed on the insecurities of others, and I gave my fellow students a feast that day.
 Soon others joined him, adding their giggles and comments and insults.
 It wrecked me…in ways I am still trying to deal with.
 I own that.
 I own that I let this affect me.
 But it sure would have been nice if the school hadn’t made this opportunity for public humiliation so conveniently available.

 The pain of that day came rushing back when I read the recent HuffPost article about a girl who refused to let her school weigh her.
 Sure, one may argue that we should all be more confident and not let others’ opinions of us affect our opinions of ourselves.
 And while that’s an optimistic goal, it’s hardly realistic.
 If students were to all take an IQ test, would that number be posted publicly for all the class to see?
 No. That kind of information is considered private and zealously guarded by administration…why not a student’s weight?